dridi/cashpack/man/hpack_foreach.3.rst

 =============

 ---------------------------------------
-Probe the contents of the dynamic table
+probe the contents of the dynamic table
 ---------------------------------------

 :Manual section: 3